daktronics/cef-mixer/README.md

 }
 ```

-OnAcceleratedPaint will be invoked rather than the existing OnPaint when `shared_textures_enabled` is set to true in CefWindowInfo.
+`OnAcceleratedPaint` will be invoked rather than the existing OnPaint when `shared_textures_enabled` is set to true in `CefWindowInfo`.

 ## Room for Improvement
 A future update could include the following